gratex/anti-babel/README.md

 	git checkout -b refactoring-anti-babel

 	# run (pick a refactoring script and run)
-	src/for2map/v01
+	src/js/for2map.v01
-	src/dojo2es
+	src/dojo/trim
-	# ... others to come
+	# ... see src folder and file names for available refactorings

 	# review manually